-- Scope 1 includes all direct sources of GHG emissions from sources that are owned or controlled by the institution including production of electricity, heat or steam; transportation of materials, products, waste, and community members; and fugitive emissions from unintentional leaks. - Scope 2 includes GHG emissions from imports of electricity, heat or steam associated with the generation of imported sources of energy. - Scope 3 includes all other indirect sources of GHG emissions that may result from the activities of the institution but occur from sources owned or controlled by another company such as air travel, outsourced activities and contracts, emissions from waste generated by the institution when the GHG emissions occur at a facility controlled by another company (i.e. methane emissions from landfill waste), and commuting habits of community members.
-The main contributor to Scope 3 emissions at Framingham State University is commuting to and from the University by faculty, staff, and students.
+- Scope 1 includes all direct sources of GHG emissions from sources that are owned or controlled by the institution including production of electricity, heat or steam; transportation of materials, products, waste, and community members; and fugitive emissions from unintentional leaks. - Scope 2 includes GHG emissions from imports of electricity, heat or steam associated with the generation of imported sources of energy. - Scope 3 includes all other indirect sources of GHG emissions that may result from the activities of the institution but occur from sources owned or controlled by another company such as air travel, outsourced activities and contracts, emissions from waste generated by the institution when the GHG emissions occur at a facility controlled by another company (i.e. methane emissions from - landfill waste), and commuting habits of community members.
+The main contributor to Scope 3 emissions at FSU is commuting to and from the University by faculty, staff, and students.
+The University includes more than what is required in Scope 3 reporting.